Table of Contents

 In a free diet you have to eat much more meat and fish than usual and here there is a cost but not significant and it is offset by the other things that are removed from the toxic diet.

-Bottom line: a free diet may cost a little more in the short term, but it will save you a lot of money on health expenses and care for your body, mind and teeth.
-Being sick costs a lot of money and is unpleasant.
+The bottom line: a free diet may cost a little more in the short term, but it will save you a lot of money on health expenses and care for your body, mind and teeth.
+Being sick costs a lot of money and is also unpleasant.

 The food test